Join us for Sunday Worship

 Through many challenging times and trials in her own life, Pastor Tamara has learned the truth of God's blessings in His redeeming grace.
 She uses these learned truths to create meaningful relationships with those around her, and to spread the love and peace that surpasses all understanding - hope in Jesus... healing in Jesus...New Life in Jesus Christ.

-Pastor Tamara received her Master of Divinity Degree from Fuller Theological Seminary, and for her first call followed God's leading to start a ministry that had not been done before-an RV Ministry.
-She became the ordained founder and director of Hope for Life Chapel; a unique RV Ministry in Huntington Beach where she lived and served for eight years.
+Pastor Tamara received her Master of Divinity Degree from Fuller Theological Seminary.
+God led her to start an RV Ministry--that had not been done before--where she lived and served for eight years.

 As Senior Pastor/Head of Staff, Tamara feels God has placed her where all of her life experiences are being utilized.
 She is passionate about helping others to discover who God is, why God created them and for what purpose.
 She then perpetuates this cycle by encouraging them to do the same for others.
-She is thrilled for the opportunity to convey this mission through preaching God's word from the pulpit, through a deeper teaching of God's word in Bible Study, and through pastoral care walking alongside as a Shepherd prayerfully encouraging each person to walk closer to the Great Shepherd, Jesus, who is the Source of all human need.
+She is thrilled for the opportunity to convey this mission through preaching and teaching God's Word, As a Shepherd she prayerfully walks alongside encouraging each person to walk closer to the Great Shepherd, Jesus, who is the Source of all human need.